waseemshariff126/waseemshariff126.github.io/content/event/event_workshop/index.md

 #  postcode: '94305'
 #  country: United States

-summary: A talk discussing deep learning techniques for efficient event processing at the IMVIO 2024 Workshop on Event-based Vision.
+summary: A talk discussing SNN techniques for efficient event processing at the IMVIP 2024 Workshop on Event-based Vision.
 abstract: ''

 # Talk start and end times.